 Tools for Data / Input automatic generation

-There is another field related to the code generation is the data generation.
+There is another field related to code generation is data generation.
 Most of our programs produce and consume data.
-The data our programs is using has various impacts on the code and its execution.
-Depending of the data consumed by the program; the execution may be slow, leading to invalid results or in some worst cases endangering the life of the users.
+The data our programs are using has various impacts on the code and its execution.
+Depending on the data consumed by the program; the execution may be slow, leading to invalid results or in some worst cases endangering the life of the users.

 If we consider the ISO 9126 (old/deprecated quality model), there are several good reasons :

 - we need data to make our application more secured

 - we may even need data to be able to execute an unknown program

 - we need data to emulate the program’s behavior in order to understand/replace it